-The coccidioides species of fungi that cause valley fever are commonly found in the soil in certain areas.
-These fungi can be stirred into the air by anything that disrupts the soil, such as farming, construction and wind.
-The fungi can then be breathed into the lungs and cause valley fever, also known as acute coccidioidomycosis (kok-sid-e-oi-doh-mi-KOH-sis).
+Two species of coccidioides fungi cause valley fever.
+These fungi are commonly found in the soil in specific areas and can be stirred into the air by anything that disrupts the soil, such as farming, construction and wind.
+The fungi can then be breathed into the lungs and cause valley fever, also known as acute coccidioidomycosis (kok-sid-e-oy-doh-my-KOH-sis).

-Mild cases of valley fever usually go away on their own.
-In more severe cases of valley fever, doctors prescribe antifungal medications that can treat the underlying infection.
+Mild cases of valley fever usually resolve on their own.
+In more severe cases, doctors prescribe antifungal medications that can treat the underlying infection.

-Valley fever is the acute form of coccidioidomycosis infection.
-This initial illness can develop into more serious disease, including chronic and disseminated coccidioidomycosis.
+Valley fever is the initial form of coccidioidomycosis infection.
+This initial, acute illness can develop into more serious disease, including chronic and disseminated coccidioidomycosis.

 Acute coccidioidomycosis (valley fever)

-If you don't become ill from valley fever, you may learn that you've been infected only when you later have a positive skin or blood test.
-Small areas of residual infection (nodules) in the lungs that show up on a routine chest X-ray may also be found.
-Although the nodules typically don't cause problems, they can look like tumors on X-ray.
+If you don't become ill from valley fever, you may learn that you've been infected only when you later have a positive skin or blood test or when small areas of residual infection (nodules) in the lungs show up on a routine chest X-ray.
+Although the nodules typically don't cause problems, they can look like cancer on X-ray.